 - Pour 1 Tbsp. extra-virgin olive oil into center of pan.

-- Transfer dough to prepared pan.
+- Dump the dough to the center of the prepared pan.

 - Place a rack in middle of oven; preheat to 450°.